 by Bill Jones, Ski Instructor

-Skiing was originally winter transportation.
+Skiing was originally winter transportation and even for hunting, for a downhill skier could outrun his quarry.
 For those who lived in snowy climates, the invention of skis may have seemed as important as did the discovery of the wheel and axle elsewhere.
 The earliest skis discovered are thousands of years old.
 Skis were invented in the Europe and Asia continent; in North America, early peoples used snowshoes for winter travel.
 (Curiously, when skis finally came to North America in the mid-1800s, they were at first called snowshoes or snow skates.)
 Both the European skis and the North American snow shoes gave more surface area underfoot to support the body's weight and keep persons using them from sinking into soft snow.
 With skis, however, the device could simply be slid forward while a snowshoe needed to be lifted to be moved forward.
 Still, each system had its merits, and both are still in use today.

 These early devices differed from modern alpine skis in that travelers' heels were free to rise with each stride as in a natural walking step.
 Such a setup is still used in modern cross-country, telemark, military, and mountaineering skis.